luctrudeau/VideoExperiments/tf/adst/README.md

 properties of the ADST are not wanted on for the Chroma plane during CfL (i.e.
 CfL might not produce a residual with a geometric offset, in which case the DCT is a better transform).

+## Future work

+  * Investigate approaches that would allow to TF merge ADST blocks.